Ferrari Special Editions & One Offs

 Base Car: Ferrari 250 GTO

 This '62 250 GTO started life with a standard Scaglietti body, painted in red.
 It was first delivered to the Italian Luciano Conti.
-The same year she moved to the Scuderia Serenissima racing team owned by Count Giovanni Volpi di Misurata who had been turned down by Enzo to buy 2 GTOs.
+The same year she moved to the Scuderia Serenissima racing team owned by Count Giovanni Volpi di Misurata who'd been turned down to buy 2 GTOs.
+Learn More

 Ferrari 250 GT Drogo Berlinetta